Valid Reasons for objecting to a planning application

-Ensure Your Planning Objection is Grounded in Solid Reasons
+Ensure Your Planning Objection is Grounded in Material Considerations

 Do you want to better understand valid reasons for objecting to a planning application?
 Are you looking to write a planning objection letter?
 Whether you’re concerned about the impact on your local community or your neighbour’s extension, objecting to a planning application is a powerful way to make your voice heard.
 But what are the valid reasons to object to a planning application?